maxnoe/python-plotting/README.md

 python-plotting
 ===============

-Ah nice little collection of some matplotlib features
+A nice little collection of some matplotlib features